-ADHD foods are those that have been shown to relieve symptoms of Attention Deficit Hyperactivity Disorder (ADHD).
+According to researchers, there are specific foods that have been shown to relieve symptoms of Attention Deficit Hyperactivity Disorder (ADHD).

 The good news is that there is a wide variety of delicious and healthy foods that have been shown to alleviate the symptoms of ADHD, so there is sure to be some that your child will enjoy eating.